 Kona has many snorkel tours and it is worth researching each one before making a selection.
-We selected Body Glove's Kona snorkel tour based upon a reduced price gained by attending a timeshare
+We selected Body Glove's Kona snorkel tour based upon getting a reduced price by attending a timeshare presentation.
+The big draw of the BodyGlove is their tour's reasonable price so it attracts large groups and big families.
+The frequency of BodyGlove tours depends on the number of tourists visiting, so check on days and times in advance.

-You can bring your own snorkel gear or they will provide it.
+You can bring your own snorkel gear or use equipment provided by BodyGlove.
 For an additional fee you can scuba dive if you are licensed.
-Body glove provides a guide and equipment.
+Body glove provides a guide and the equipment.

-The Body Glove boat headed out of Kailua Bay to the north.
+The BodyGlove boat leaves Kailua Bay and heads to the north.

 The boat has seating under cover and in the interior if you want to stay out of the sun.